apache/kvrocks-controller/README.md

 $ git clone https://github.com/KvrocksLabs/kvrocks_controller
 $ cd kvrocks_controller
 $ make # You can find the binary file in the `_build` dir if all goes good
+# ---
+# If you do not have a suitable Golang compilation environment locally, you can also use 'make BUILDER_IMAGE=<golang:version>' to choose a Golang image for compilation.
+# $make BUILDER_IMAGE=golang:1.20.3
 ```

 ### 1. Run the controller server